TheDiscProg/dapex-rabbitmq/README.md

 }
 ```

-2. Create a list of `DapexMessageHandler` that handles each of the queues:
+2. Create a list of `DapexMessageHandler` that routes messages recieved on different queues to the handler:

 ```
 val handlers = Vector(